 According to Nat Geo Wild, 93 percent of shark attacks from 1580 to 2010 were on boys or men.
 The explanation comes down to numbers: More men than women surf, boogie board, and SCUBA dive—all sports that come with a risk of attack.
 Find out if sharks can really smell blood.

 Attacks spike in September

 In Florida, the U.S. state with the most shark attacks, September is the most dangerous month to be in the water, according to the International Shark Attack File.
-From 1926 to 2012, 103 attacks occurred in that month, compared to 61 in June, 73 in July, and 84 in August.
-Can't get enough of sharks?
-Check out these fascinating facts about the filming of Jaws.
+From 1926 to 2019, 103 attacks occurred in that month, compared to 61 in June, 73 in July, and 84 in August.

 Sharks don’t attack on purpose

 But they sometimes mistake humans for food in murky water.
-Imagine the white flashes of the underside of a person's feet as they are kicking through the water or the sparkle of jewelry on ankles or wrists.
-"A shark may confuse it with its natural prey," John Carlson, a research biologist at the Southeast Fisheries Science Center, told the New York Times.
+Imagine the white flashes of the underside of a person’s feet as they are kicking through the water or the sparkle of jewelry on ankles or wrists.
+“A shark may confuse it with its natural prey,” John Carlson, a research biologist at the Southeast Fisheries Science Center, told the New York Times.
 Reduce your (already slim) chances of a shark encounter by leaving your jewelry on the beach.
-Here are some far more dangerous (and much smaller!) creatures to watch out for this summer.
+Here are some more reasons sharks are actually misunderstood.